 By the 17th century, Plague Doctors developed a special outfit to address this concern.
 These scary bird masks didn’t spring from the mind of a visionary horror writer; they were a grim reality.
 While you were holing up in your house hoping your family wouldn’t succumb to the mysterious malady sweeping the Earth, you might glance outside and see one or two of the specters walking around your neighborhood for a house call.
 Their spooky appearance served a purpose: it was partly a warning to get out of town, which was one of the only ways to truly avoid the plague.

-There is a small amount of medieval art that suggests the plague doctors’ bird masks date back to the initial sweep of the plague in Europe (the mid-1300s,) but the full costume is attributed to 17th French doctor Charles de Lorme.
+The design of the costume is attributed to 17th French doctor Charles de Lorme.
 They wore long-brimmed hats, long dark robes, leather gloves, and special pants that gave extra protection to the groin area.
 Almost all of their attire was covered in a coat of protective wax.
 They usually carried a stick, which they mostly used to poke the dead.
 Because treatment methods didn’t work for the plague, or Black Death, a major part of the doctors’ job was to count the sick and the dead and help provide funeral arrangements.
 Of course, the most striking part of the costume were the birdlike masks, which featured glass eyeholes (mostly to protect against miasma) and a long curved and pointed beak filled with flowers, herbs, and other strong, pleasant smells.

 These perfumes weren’t only nasal aesthetics; they were thought to counteract what the believed to be the infectious smell of the miasma.
 Ironically, because the idea of hygiene wasn’t understood and they wouldn’t wash themselves after touching and dealing with the sick and the dead and moving on to another house, these elaborate beaked costumes may have aided in spreading the disease.